TheDizzler/DXTKGui/README.md

 	when using multiple controls
->- ~~find out how to purge all the reported live objects ':/~~ Live objects ARE being released but after the debug report. <- FIXED ~~Still have some outstanding internal refernces.~~ Most appear gone
+>- ~~find out how to purge all the reported live objects ':/~~ Live objects ARE being released but after the debug report. <- FIXED ~~Still have some outstanding internal references.~~ Most appear gone
+>- spinner has not been draw optimized (issue with image buttons not appearing), but all of it's components have been, so it is alright
 >- Controller controlled controls (joysticks)
 >- Automated Button needs overhaul (or removal completely)
 >- Dialog Box - allow hyphenating of words that can't fit on one line with option to turn on/off